-Right from start-up ESSA has been working alongside partners in and outside of Africa who share our vision and belief that by working together we will each be more successful in achieving our goals.
+Right from the start ESSA has been working alongside partners in and outside of Africa who share our same vision and belief that by working together we will each be more successful in achieving our goals.

 AAI’s mission is to strengthen human capacity for Africa’s development through education, skills training, dialogue, convening activities, program development and management.
 AAI plays a key role in bridging co-operation between the US and Africa.

 AAI has given ESSA a platform for the first public presentation of its work in 2017 at their SOE conference in Nairobi.
 Currently we are working together to develop an initiative on the “State of Educational data and statistics in Africa”.

 “ESSA is a fascinating new endeavour in the African education space – I really appreciate ESSA’s innovative and action and impact-orientated approach in addressing major challenges.”

 Kofi Appenteng, Chief Executive Officer of the Africa-America Institute, New York City

 AAU is one of the key players in higher Education in Africa.
 With almost 400 members its mission is to enhance the quality and relevance of higher education in Africa and to strengthen its contribution to Africa’s development.

 From its headquarters in Ghana the AAU serves as a platform for African Universities to co-operate on research and to reflect and consult on issues pertaining to Higher Education.
 It possesses a unique capacity to convene and communicate with institutional leaders and policy makers from all parts of Africa.

 AAU formed a partnership with ESSA in 2017, and we have been working together on a range of projects, most notably the “Demographics of Faculty” and the creation of a “Pan African Academic Jobs Board”.
 AAU also gave ESSA a prominent role at its 2017 50th Anniversary conference in Accra, expanding ESSA’s network and reputation at an early stage in its development.